 11. Superflea _I've not shopped here, but I'm told it has a wide variety of vendors & merchandise with widely varied pricing.
 On a busline.

-12. Thrifty Quaker - A tiny corner shop in a Midlothian strip mall.
+This is a for-profit venture and the proceeds benefit the sellers.12.
+Thrifty Quaker - A tiny corner shop in a Midlothian strip mall.
 Great prices that are regularly reduced.
 Outstanding customer service.
 They serve free coffee and lemonade!
 Profits benefit small. local charities that don't tend to get much other funding or government support.
 Unsold items are donated to other charities, including some individuals who help the poor & homeless.

 Not on a busline but the express for John Tyler Community College passes the area.